zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 Let's move on to the probe policy now.

-Because the auto-coder is essentially extracting the features out of the image, so it might give us more than one auto-types for one symbol.
+Because the auto-coder is essentially extracting the features out of the image, so we don't know if an auto-type is pos. or neg.

+Also we might give us more than one auto-types for one symbol.
 Or less when if the symbols are distributed crowdedly together.

-So we not necessarily going to have a one-to-one correspondence for the auto-types and the pos. and neg. symbols.
+So we not necessarily going to have a one-to-one correspondence for the auto-types and the symbols.

 That's why we need to classify them.